Breadcrumb

 Several tests can find antibodies to or genetic material (RNA) of the HIV virus.
 These tests include:

-- Enzyme-linked immunosorbent assay (ELISA).
 This test is usually the first one used to detect infection with HIV.
 If antibodies to HIV are present (positive), the test is usually repeated to confirm the diagnosis.
-If ELISA is negative, other tests are not usually needed.
+If ELISA is negative, other tests usually aren't needed.
 This test has a low chance of having a false result after the first few weeks that a person is infected.

-- Polymerase chain reaction (PCR).
 This test finds either the RNA of the HIV virus or the HIV DNA in white blood cells infected with the virus.
-PCR testing is not done as frequently as antibody testing, because it requires technical skill and expensive equipment.
+PCR testing isn't done as often as antibody testing, because it requires technical skill and expensive equipment.
 This test may be done in the days or weeks after exposure to the virus.
 Genetic material may be found even if other tests are negative for the virus.
-The PCR test is very useful to find a very recent infection, determine if an HIV infection is present when antibody test results were uncertain, and screen blood or organs for HIV before donation.
+The PCR test is very useful to find a very recent infection, find out if an HIV infection is present when antibody test results were uncertain, and screen blood or organs for HIV before donation.

-- Indirect fluorescent antibody (IFA).
 This test detects HIV antibodies using a special fluorescent dye and a microscope.
 This test may be used to confirm the results of an ELISA test.

-- Simple/rapid assays.
 This test does not require sophisticated equipment to perform and can be used in the laboratory or at the point of care (POC) to screen for HIV antibodies.

 If you have a positive test result, contact your sex partners to inform them.
 They may want to be tested.
 You may be able to get help from your local health unit to do this.